TadghW/workspace-container/README.md

 - Remove the `ohmyposh` and `catppuccin-tmux` install lines (unless you want them)
 - Replace my `.bashrc` and `.bash_profile` installs with whatever shell you prefer

-## Using my configuration
+## The Default Configuration

-If you want to use my configuration:
+If you want to use the default configuration (my config):

-- You'll be launched automatically into `tmux` (behaviour configured in `.bashrc` which is loaded on login by `.bash_profile`):
+- You'll be launched automatically into a `tmux` session when you log in.
+This behaviour is configured in `dotfiles/.bashrc-auto-tmux`, which is renamed to `.bashrc` and sourced by `.bash_profile` when you log in to the container.
+To use `tmux`:
   1. Prefix is `Ctrl + A`
   2. `Prefix + -` for vertical split `Prefix + |` for horizontal.
   3. `Prefix + Arrow keys` to resize a pane